jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 An example of this is celebrities.
 We'll always celebrate the people we look up to.
 In the Industrial Age society, our stars were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
 Which also means we celebrate who we wish to.
 Heck, with no gates to overcome, anyone can be a musician, artist, comedian, or "celebrity."
 Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky.
-I do because they're real people doing cool stuff who'd never consider themselves celebrities.
+I celebrete them because they're real people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebrity," ask yourself if they're one of yours.
 Modern technology gives you that power.

 ## I Want to Work at Blockbuster, I Want to Use Netflix

 Some people call Main Street employees, consumers, and taxpayers.
 Those are all different names for non-playing characters because there's no achievement or responsibility in them.
 Player gods call themselves workers, owners, and citizens.
-These are roles where people seek out more political power to improve themselves and their society.
+These are the roles where people seek out more political power to improve themselves and their society.

 With that in mind, everyone knows the world is changing.
 We hear a lot of the computerization of work and the end of the "one job for life" mentality.
 What doesn't exist is the self-realization that _your_ job is changing.
 There are still lots of Blockbusters in the world today.
 They sustain themselves on hidden fees, pushy sales commissions, and high mark-ups.
 And the employees inside often think they'll work there forever even though they watch Netflix every night.
 Employeess get to trick themselves, but player gods know the truth.
-Times are always changing.
+Times are a'changin.

 This doesn't mean you'll lose your job.
 If you have an actual skillset, you'll be okay.
 You'll just have to adapt because society will eventually get just as sick paying for your Blockbuster as it did the original one.

-That means we'll earn less money from our jobs, but also have to work less too.
-Free-time is the new pay raise.
-With the extra time, we can get healthier, tutor a neighbors kids, and anything else that makes us happy and helps society prosper in the Netflix economy.

 You can't work at Blockbuster and use Netflix forever.
 Don't worry, they'll be lots of patriots running around, teaching you how to make a great living with modern tech.